 DRF supports regional improvement through funding initiatives:

-- proposed by others (responsive grant making) that show potential for significantly impacting present problems by converting them into opportunities for ultimate success,
+- Proposed by others (responsive grant making) that show potential for significantly impacting present problems by converting them into opportunities for ultimate success, and,

 DRF will consider requests that reflect its mission, values, and areas of focus (outlined under "About the Foundation").
 Beyond these previously stated specifics, funding is given greater consideration when the application demonstrates intersection of three areas: need, opportunity, and potential impact.

-Letters of Inquiry or proposals may be submitted at any time and the review process will begin when they arrive at the DRF Office.
-Depending on the time of year when a Letter of Inquiry is received (and a possible proposal), the entire process (inquiry to receipt of funds) may take as little as three months or as much as eight.
+Proposals may be submitted at any time and the review process will begin when they arrive at the DRF Office.
+Depending on the time of year when a proposal is received, the entire process (inquiry to receipt of funds) may take as little as three months or as much as eight.